-- Part-time programs: Part-time data science programs feature a more relaxed curriculum load for busy working professionals.
+- Part-time programs feature a more relaxed curriculum load for busy working professionals.
 This type of format takes about 32 months to complete.

-- Accelerated programs: Accelerated data science programs (often referred to as professional master’s degree programs) consist of a more demanding, compressed curriculum completed in about 11-12 months.
+- Accelerated programs (often referred to as professional master’s degree programs) consist of a more demanding, compressed curriculum completed in about 11-12 months.

-- Online programs: Online data science master’s degrees allow students to complete the majority of their curriculum requirements through online study.
+- Online programs allow students to complete the majority of their curriculum requirements through online study.
 Institutions offering these programs may require students to visit the campus to complete an immersion experience.

-Capstone experiences provide students with the opportunity to address an important data science challenge.
+Well-rounded master’s programs include capstone projects or immersion experiences that give students the opportunity to address the kind of challenges they would encounter as professional data scientists.
 These final projects allow students to demonstrate their ability to use the fundamental concepts learned throughout their program all while being mentored, guided, and eventually evaluated by faculty members.

-While capstone experiences are indicative of campus-based programs, immersion experiences are often part of online master degree programs in data science.
+While capstone projects are typically part of the curriculum found in campus-based programs, immersion experiences can be incorporated into online programs and often represent the only on-campus requirement students will be expected to fulfill.
 Immersion experiences are campus-based experiences that provide students with the opportunity to network with faculty and peers, meet data science professionals, and engage in hands-on workshops and community-building opportunities.